ngerakines/oxen/README.markdown

 # GOALS

- * Monitor a directory for torrent files
+ * Monitor a directory for torrent files @done
- * Periodically write out stats to a log
+ * Periodically write out stats to a log @done
  * Have a "queue" of torrents which represent queues of torrent chunks.
  * Be able to delete and make unavailable chunks as their ratio is met or the seed-time window closes.
  * Be able to configure start points within a torrent by default. aka, start at the end of a torrent, middle, front, etc